nitrite/nitrite-doc/java-sdk/support/exchange.md

     - If null is specified, all repositories will be exported.
     - If an empty list is specified, no repository will be exported.
     - If a non-empty list is specified, only the repositories in the list will be exported.
-- `keyedRepositories` - the list of keyed repositories to export.
+- `keyedRepositories` - the map of keyed repositories to export.
 The rules for specifying the keyed repository names are as follows:
     - If null is specified, all keyed repositories will be exported.
     - If an empty map is specified, no keyed repository will be exported.
     - If a non-empty map is specified, only the keyed repositories in the map will be exported.